 To end the day, you can enjoy an incredible dinner at Cartagena´s Marina, or enjoy a romantic dinner in any of the waterside restaurants sorrounding the Mar Menor, or even "over" the Mar Menor., in the close village of Los Alcazares.
 If after that you prefer to enjoy of the famous spanish night, do not forget to visit one of the large list of pubs, terraces and lounge bars that we have on this area.
 If you want something busier, live the nightlife in one of the numerous discos and night clubs of this area.

 As in the rest of Spain, most of the shops and businesses are opened from 10am to 2pm, then close until 5pm, then open again until 8pm.
-Closed on midday.
+But be informed that there are three malls open 365 days per year from 9am untill 22pm Closed on midday.

 The Region Murcia is well known by its Holy Week, Easter week is celebrated throughout most of Spain with religious processions, and the cities of Murcia and Cartagena no no exception.
 In fact it is distinguished by several variations on the usual theme, including nocturnal processions and the custom of handing out sweets, boiled eggs and buns.
 Easter in Murcia has been described as an explosion of beauty, passion and Baroque.
 The night sky illuminated with candles and lanterns; the mingling scents of orange blossom and incense; the colour and the music - all these things combine to create a very atmospheric effect.
 Through the afternoon of Ash Wednesday, the red cloaked and hooded attendants of Aurora parade the streets.
 On Thursday night the city lights are switched off and the procession passes in a silence broken only by the choirs of the different brotherhoods.
 Good Friday morning sees the procession of 'Los Salzillos'.
 Members of the Nazarenes brotherhood begin their march at dawn dressed in purple gowns.
 In Cartagena, the Holly Week processions are named as "International Touristic Interest"